niraj7848/test/README.md

 # Read Me!!!

-## Creating environment for development
+## Setting up environment for development

 Below are components and the steps to build the development environment for "Infra Admin Server".
 Infra Admin Server has following two major components,